Spain Public Holidays 2026 - a Full List is Here

-There are nine national public holidays in Spain.
+There are 8 national public holidays in Spain.
 As well as the national holidays, there are also regional holidays: each of the 50 provinces in Spain has its specific holiday.
 Furthermore, some towns can also have their own holidays to honor local saints.

 Most shops and businesses may close on these holidays; however, museums, bars, and restaurants typically remain open.
 Additionally, shops in larger cities and tourist areas tend to stay open.
 The situation is similar to that on Sundays.